paulhorton/fastapl/README.md

 ### Conversion to fasta format
 fastapl only accepts fasta format files.
-If you have a text file of sequences, one per line, you can convert them to fasta format with perl like this:
+If you have a text file of sequences, one per line, you can convert them to fasta format with perl like this:<br>
 `% perl -pE 'say ">seq$."' seqs.text > seqs.fasta`

 ### Dependencies